gabrys/svn2github/README.md

 * `git svn` (usually packaged separately from git!)
 * `tar`

+## Warning

+Don't use the script on untrusted repositories.
+The script issues commands using input from the GitHub repository and possibly this can be exploited to run arbitrary commands on your server.

 ## Usage

 There are a few ways to use the script.